-RRHA hired the Dominion Due Diligence Group to provide consultation on repositioning possibilities.
-RRHA plans to have a report in late April 2022.
-RRHA is planning to undergo repositioning of one (1) of our public housing developments in late 2022.
-RRHA does not have any specific disposition plans for public housing properties, however it will evaluate Section 18 options as it pertains to potential conversions or repositioning of public housing.
-RRHA plans to sell several non-public housing properties in 2022.
+RRHA does not have any specific Section 18 disposition plans for public housing properties aside from the homeownership programs noted above, however it will evaluate Section 18 options as it pertains to potential conversions or repositioning of public housing (see below).
+RRHA plans to sell several non-public housing properties in 2023.